sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 Next, it helps to be clear about what I want to learn from the data.
 In this case my research hypothesis relates to the *population* mean µ for the psychology student grades, which is unknown.
 Specifically, I want to know if µ = 67.5 or not.
-Given that thit is what I know, can we devise a hypothesis test to solve our problem?
+Given that this is what I know, can we devise a hypothesis test to solve our problem?
 The data, along with the hypothesised distribution from which they are thought to arise, are shown in :numref:`fig-zeppo`.
 Not entirely obvious what the right answer is, is it?
 For this, we are going to